 Station 3 is located at 7125 Mink St., in Pataskala.
 Station 3 houses six firefighter/paramedics.
 This station is staffed 24 hours a day, seven days a week, 365 days a year.
 This station also staffs Fire Prevention Officer John Singleton 8 a.m. through 4 p.m., Monday through Friday.
 Station 3’s equipment is two advanced life support (ALS) medic units and 1 fire engine.

-Below are four fire engines that are housed at the Stations.
-Each engine was built by Pierce Manufacturing, Incorporated.
-They each hold many different pieces of equipment necessary for firefighting and rescue tasks.
+The District operates with four fire engines that are housed at the Stations.
+Each engine holds many different pieces of equipment necessary for firefighting and rescue tasks.
 Each engine holds 1,000 gallons of water.